Cargill sues Syngenta over China rejections of GMO U.S. corn

 In April, Cargill said the rejection of U.S. corn shipments by China had contributed to a 28 percent drop in earnings for the quarter ended Feb.
 28.

-Syngenta Seeds is owned by Swiss-based Syngenta AG, the world’s largest crop chemicals company.
+Syngenta Seeds is owned by Swiss-based Syngenta AG , the world’s largest crop chemicals company.
 A spokesman said the company would have a comment later on Friday.
+(Reporting by Tom Polansek; Editing by Lisa Von Ahn)